hashicorp/terraform-provider-azurerm/website/docs/d/nginx_deployment.html.markdown

 A `frontend_public` block exports the following:

-* `ip_address` - Specifies a list of Public IP Resource IDs for this NGINX Deployment.
+* `ip_address` - The list of Public IP Resource IDs for this NGINX Deployment.

 ---